Akashnv1/Akash-Demo/README.md

 # Akash-Demo
-This is my first GIT Repository
+This is my first GIT Repository.
+Author : Akash Kumar